U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 1 - Time series and brief Fourier analysis.md

 Cov[x_t,x_{t+\tau}]=\mathbb{E}[(x_{t}-\mathbb{E}[x_{t}])(x_{t+\tau} - \mathbb{E}[x_t+\tau])
 $$

-This measure says that for big values of the first variable $X$ corresponds big values of $Y$ and the same for smaller values, then Covariance is $\lt 0$, othwerwise is negative, so basically show the *tendency of a linear relationship* between $X,Y$
+This measure says that for big values of the first variable $X$ corresponds big values of $Y$ and the same for smaller values, then Covariance is $\gt 0$, othwerwise is negative, so basically show the *tendency of a linear relationship* between $X,Y$.
+If is zero they do not vary togheter

 ### Goals for Time Series